 If Apple creates an even more attractive bundle for people who buy Beats headphones or Apple devices, stand-alone music services may find it tougher to compete.

 "It makes Spotify nervous," says James McQuivey, a digital content business analyst with Forrester Research.
 "They only have the one revenue stream.
 It would be harder for them to compete in a marketplace against someone that doesn't have to return the same cash."

 Even before Apple jumped in, the paid streaming music business was in a tight squeeze.
 Spotify, based in Sweden, reportedly lost about $80 million, despite more than doubling revenue to around $590 million, in 2012.
 Its results for 2013 are expected in the next couple of months, although Spotify said earlier this month that its paying subscribers jumped 66 percent over the last 14 months.

-Rdio, the streaming service backed by Skype co-founder Janus Friis, last year it sold a 15 percent equity stake to radio station network operator Cumulus Media Inc. in exchange for $75 million of on-air advertising.
-The deal was an acknowledgement that cash flow from its operations wasn't enough to pay for marketing.
+Rdio, the streaming service backed by Skype co-founders Janus Friis, last year sold a 15 percent equity stake to radio station network operator Cumulus Media Inc. in exchange for $75 million of on-air advertising.
+The deal was an acknowledgement that cash flow from operations wasn't enough to pay for marketing.

-It's unclear what Apple's purchase means for the value of other streaming operators, because the $3 billion price tag includes some amount for the hugely popular headphone portion of the business, which is profitable and posted $1.1 billion in revenue last year.
+It's unclear what Apple's purchase price means for the value of other streaming operators, because Beats' $3 billion purchase price includes some amount for the hugely popular headphone portion of the business, which is profitable and pulled in $1.1 billion in revenue last year.